About our Training Band

 Each player has an hour’s session every week, with half the time spent in a small tutor group and the other half playing in the Training Band.
 All the tuition is provided by our team of volunteer tutors and helpers, which includes a number of players from our Youth Band.

-We play in MYBB’s two concerts each year and also appear at a number of local events such as primary school Summer and Christmas Fairs.
-We hold an annual Training Band workshop to widen players’ skills, and plan to take part in the National Championships from 2012 onwards.
-There are also classes for all age groups in MYBB’s Slow Melody competition.
+We play in MYBB’s two concerts each year and also appear at a number of local events such as Summer and Christmas Fairs, Garden Parties and Rose Queen festivities.
+We hold an annual Training Band workshop to widen players’ skills, and take part in contests, including the National Championships and Newcastle under Lyme Music Festival.
+There are also solo and duet classes for all age groups in MYBB’s Slow Melody competition.

 Players are ready to fill places in the Junior Band once they have mastered a number of basic skills such as playing a range of notes and rhythms, and also ensemble skills, such as following the conductor and playing together.